Graded hypoellipticity of BGG sequences: Hypoelliptic sequences of differential operators

 If the filtration on $M$ is locally diffeomorphic to that on a graded nilpotent Lie group, then the scalar version of Theorem~\ref{T:para} can be found in \cite[Theorem~2.5(d)]{CGGP92}.
 This suffices to study the flat models in parabolic geometry given by the homogeneous spaces $G/P$, as well as topologically stable \cite{P16} structures like contact and Engel manifolds. \end{remark}

 \begin{corollary}[Hypoellipticity] Let $E$ and $F$ be vector bundles over a filtered manifold $M$ and suppose $A\in\DO^k(E,F)$ is a differential operator of Heisenberg order at most $k$ which satisfies the Rockland condition.
-Then $A$ is hypoelliptic, that is, if $\psi$ is a compactly supported distributional section of $E$ and $A\psi$ is smooth, then $\psi$ was smooth.
+Then $A$ is hypoelliptic, that is, if $\psi$ is a compactly supported distributional section of $E$ and $A\psi$ is smooth on an open subset $U$ of $M$, then $\psi$ was smooth on $U$.
 If, moreover, $M$ is closed, then $\ker(A)$ is a finite dimensional subspace of\/ $\Gamma^\infty(E)$. \end{corollary}

-\begin{proof} Let $B\in\mathcal O_\prop(F,E)$ be a left parametrix as in Theorem~\ref{T:para}.
+\begin{proof} We recall a standard argument.
+Let $B\in\mathcal O_\prop(F,E)$ be a left parametrix as in The\-o\-rem~\ref{T:para}.
 Hence, $BA-\id$ is a smoothing operator and $BA\psi-\psi$ is a smooth section of $E$.
-Moreover, $BA\psi$ is a smooth, for $B$ maps smooth sections to smooth sections.
-Consequently, $\psi$ is a smooth section of $E$.
+Moreover, $BA\psi$ is a smooth on $U$, for $B$ is pseudolocal.
+Consequently, $\psi$ is smooth on $U$.

 Assume $M$ to be closed.
 By hypoellipticity, $\ker(A)\subseteq\Gamma^\infty(E)\subseteq L^2(E)$.
 Since $BA-\id$ is a smoothing operator, the identical map on $\ker(A)$ coincides with the restriction of a smoothing operator.
 The latter induces a compact operator on $L^2(E)$ according to the theorem of Arzel\`a--Ascoli.
 Hence, every bounded subset of $\ker(A)$ is precompact in $L^2(E)$.
 Consequently, $\ker(A)$ has to be finite dimensional. \end{proof}